 Recent storms show just how much plastic is in the Clyde.
 Arran residents are beginning to clean up here but the film links in our newsletter illustrate this is a world-wide catastrophe we can't ignore.

 Read all these stories and more in the:

-Our purpose - COAST works to ensure shared responsibility for the protection and restoration of the marine environment around Arran and the Clyde and the diversity of life it supports.
+COAST is recognised as one of the UK’s leading community marine conservation organisations and enjoys widespread support on Arran and nationally.
+We work to ensure shared responsibility for the protection and restoration of the marine environment around Arran and the Firth of Clyde and the diversity of life these waters support.

 COAST recommends: Only sustainable methods such as creeling, hand diving for scallops and angling should be allowed inside the MPA.
 All active / towed gear (trawls, dredged and hydraulic methods) should be excluded from the entire proposed South Arran MPA.
 This will allow regeneration of the seabed and increase the social and economic benifit to the Clyde.